scottvr/chimeracat/README.md

 ----
 ## What does it do?
 Analyzes Python codebases to generate consolidated files optimized for LLM processing, with configurable summarization to reduce token usage while preserving key information in the code.
-It was originally to smartly concatenate multiple files from a python lib in development into a single notebook for testing in Colab, then I realized its fitness to the sharing code with an LLM purpose.
+It was originally to smartly concatenate multiple files from a python lib in development into a single notebook for testing in Colab, then I realized its fitness to the sharing-code-with-an-LLM purpose.

 Now includes cli `ccat` with all configuration exposed as command-line arguments, so it's ready to use without any development on your part.
 Just `pip install git+https://github.com/scottvr/chimeracat` into your venv.